Anatoly-Fedorov-Kukk-HOT/US_PAT_Measurement/README.md

 4. **Perform Measurements:**
    - Moves the stage to target positions.
-   - Performs laser multishots at each position.
+   - Performs laser multishots (4 per wavelength) at each position.
    - Uses multiple wavelengths if specified.

 5. **Clean Up:**